luketpeterson/summum-types/README.md

 GOAT, Todo
 *static type name output
-*see if I can break the impl up again, and go back to an attrib macro for generic impls

 Conversion between union types that share overlapping sub-types Generic method implementation across all sub-types